Privacy Policy

 Your data is stored using cloud infrastructure providers and a managed database hosting provider.
 We implement industry-standard security measures, including:

 We do not sell your personal information or CRM data.
-We may share data with the following categories of recipients:
+We engage a vetted set of subprocessors to deliver the Service:

-• AI inference provider: To serve user-initiated AI features (email draft suggestions, smart replies, summaries, meeting-note extraction, and similar).
-We enforce Zero Data Retention on every request.
-The provider does not retain prompts or completions on its side, does not use customer data for model training, and does not permit human review of customer content.
-Downstream model providers accessed through this configuration operate under the same no-retention, no-training, and no-human-review terms for ZDR-enabled traffic.
+- AI inference: AI features (email draft suggestions, smart replies, summaries, meeting-note extraction, and similar) are routed through our AI gateway subprocessor with Zero Data Retention enforced.
+The gateway and downstream model providers do not retain prompts or completions, do not use customer data for model training, and do not permit human review of customer content for ZDR-enabled traffic.
 No Google Workspace data or personal information is used to train, fine-tune, or evaluate any AI model distributed outside your organization.
-Note that separately from the inference provider, the CRM may store AI outputs (such as generated suggestion chips) in your own organization's database for a short period to avoid re-running the same inference on repeat views — see Section 1.4.
+Cached AI outputs (such as generated suggestion chips) are stored in your own organization's database for short periods to avoid re-running the same inference on repeat views (see Section 1.4).

 6. Data Retention